Some Electronic Resources

 Provides access to 144 MSS (so far) in the Library of the monastery of

 St Gall.
 For the Annals of St Gall, see Cod.
 Sang.
-915. The holdings of other
+915. Part of the vast e-codices website.

 - Digital Image Archive of Medieval Music: http://www.diamm.ac.uk/.